lopezrunco/lopezrunco/readme.md

-### Developer from Uruguay currently based in India.
+### Back-End developer from Uruguay currently based in New Delhi.

 Experienced in delivering high-quality, scalable web solutions.
 I've collaborated with various companies and clients, continuously refining skills and making significant contributions to numerous projects.